canvas-gamification/docs/docs/junit-framework/input-tests/overview.md

 `runWithInput()` needs to be used within a parameterized test, and should be run within every test method in the test class.

+ Refer to [this document](./full-example) about how to create a test using Injections for a program that asks the user for input and displays output.

 ## [Clause Injection](./clause-injection)

-This is a feature that is to be used when there are clauses in the output that depend on the input of the program.
-For example, a program that asks the user for two numbers and then prints the sum will not only need inputs but also the result that depends on the inputs entered.
-Refer to [this document](./full-example) about how to create a test using Injections for a program that asks the user for input and displays output.
+This is a feature that can be used when the output of the program contains part of or the entire input entered.